Podcasting in 2020 is thriving more than ever. New podcasts are been published every day and people are searching about their favorite topics.

 After you upload and share your episodes to the world, there's still a few things that you could do.

 Episode Transcriptions (Optional)

 I bet there's times that you search for new podcast to listen to, and you find an episode that's relevant to what you're searching.

-Most of the times, in the episode description, there will be a transcription of the episode.
+Most of the times, under the episode description, there will be a transcription of the episode.

 It's a way for search engines (like Google or search engines on podcast directories) to understand better what your episodes are about and their content, resulting in listing them when people search for something relevant.

 Although you can transcribe episodes your self, it's a time consuming process and it may be better if you out source it.